rianying/SMT-2/Aplikasi Basis Data/latihanddl1.md

 Query OK, 0 rows affected (0.026 sec)
 Records: 0  Duplicates: 0  Warnings: 0

-MariaDB [komik_coba1]> alter table pinjam rename column pinjam to transaksi;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'column pinjam to transaksi' at line 1
 MariaDB [komik_coba1]> rename table pinjam to transaksi;
 Query OK, 0 rows affected (0.009 sec)